openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 a separate body for each overloaded header.

 Both approaches have their advantages and disadvantages.
-The experimental approach of |LANG| allows for improved performance as a specific body is executed at runtime.
+The experimental approach of |LANG| allows for improved performance because a specific body is executed at runtime.

 .. index::